Key Group Of Five, Notre Dame, BYU Questions

 With no conference championship and no direct bowl tie-in, getting to the CFP is the only thing to shoot for.

-Of course the Cougars will get a bowl bid if they get to seven wins – it’s a 13-game season – but is that enough?
+Of course the Cougars will get a bowl bid if they get to seven wins – it’s a 13-game season or them – but is that enough?
 To get in the discussion for the big prize, they have to beat LSU in Houston, then Utah, and then Wisconsin to start 4-0.
 Do that, and there’s still a date at Mississippi State along with Boise State to deal with.

 QB Tanner Mangum should put up big numbers, the linebacking corps is fantastic, and there’s just enough experience and age – it’s BYU – to get back to a bowl game.
 But is that enough go to 12-1?